malus-security/ioracle/reorg_kobold/executive_summary.md

 We would need to add a table to the paper listing the data types we tested and the initialization values for each.

 ## Paper Status
--The tables in the paper need to be updated with the latest results.
+- The tables in the paper need to be updated with the latest results.
--The format needs to be updated for Usenix 2019 -Limitations need to be updated (add sandbox issue, remove adhoc mix of iOS versions) -Disclosure process and Apple's responses should be added
+- The format needs to be updated for Usenix 2019
+- Limitations need to be updated (add sandbox issue, remove adhoc mix of iOS versions)
+- Disclosure process and Apple's responses should be added

 ## Apple Disclosure Status
 Jordan has confirmed all vulnerabilities on iOS 12 and disclosed proof of concept applications to Apple.